buddhist-uni/buddhist-uni.github.io/_content/booklets/against-the-defilements_suchart.md

   - thai-forest
 ---

-An inspiring collection of talks collected by students of Ajahn Suchart on the essence of renunciation.
+An inspiring collection of talks on the essence of renunciation.